 What do they say will happen after the Bankruptcy is filed?

-There is so much information available concerning how to apply for a bankruptcy, and the services which are provided in the process.
-However, what services does an agency offer after the bankruptcy is filed?
+There is so much information available concerning how to apply for a bankruptcy.
+But what services does an agency offer after you file for bankruptcy?

-There are numerous steps within the process, and it does not end when the bankruptcy is filed.
+There are numerous steps within the process.
+It does not end when the bankruptcy is filed.
 The main question to ask them is what will happen to your credit report once the bankruptcy is filed.

 If they tell you the negative information on your credit report will fall off, this should set off another alarm.
 No company should be offering or telling you negative, legitimate information will fall off your credit report, as if it never happened.